 In last, we concluded that in “electron transport chain and oxidative phosphorylation” ATP is phosphorylated to form ATP while electron transport chain is an oxidation process, that’s why it is called “electron transport chain and oxidative phosphorylation”.

-what you have learned from it write in the comment box so I get an idea.
+what you have learned from it write in the comment.